KxSystems/docs/docs/cloud/otherfs/objectivefs.md

 !!! info "ObjectiveFS is qualified with kdb+."

 ObjectiveFS is a commercial Linux client/kernel package.
-It arbitrates between S3 storage (each S3 bucket is presented as a FS) and each AWS EC2 instance running ObjectiveFS.
+It arbitrates between S3 storage (each S3 bucket is presented as a FS) and each server running ObjectiveFS.
+ObjectiveFS supports S3-compatible object stores (e.g. IBM COS, AWS S3, Google Cloud Storage, etc) and Microsoft Azure.

 It presents a POSIX file system layer to kdb+.
 This is distinct from the EFS NFS service from AWS, which is defined independently from the S3 service.